Stuff You Should Know: Outside activities

-As with the other podcasts offered by HowStuffWorks, Stuff You Should Know has its own blog updated daily by its hosts and often featuring the same type of material found in the podcasts, often with show follow-ups.
-There is also both a Twitter account and Facebook page for SYSK.
+Previously, as with the other podcasts offered by HowStuffWorks, Stuff You Should Know had its own blog updated daily by its hosts and often featuring the same type of material found in the podcasts, often with show follow-ups.

 Clark and Bryant were the co-hosts for the Science of Cyborgs event hosted by the Science & Entertainment Exchange.

+There is a X/Twitter account, an Instagram account, and a Facebook page for SYSK, as well as a now official Facebook group for the SYSK Army, which was created by four listeners on January 30, 2011 (and became official when linked to the SYSK Facebook page on May 10, 2017).
+The group continues to be run by three of the original four creators, as well as other listeners in administrator and moderator roles.
+There is no involvement by the hosts of the show, but they have frequently mentioned the group and the SYSK Army on podcast episodes.

 Microlending

 Starting in 2009, after doing an episode on how microlending works, the show began encouraging listeners to make loans on the online microlending site Kiva.
 A Stuff You Should Know team had raised $150,000 by the middle of 2010, and more than $2.75 million by November 2014.
 In 2009 they challenged Stephen Colbert to see whose team could raise $100,000 first and they "beat the pants off of" him, reaching that goal in three months.

 The lending team is now run by fan volunteers, has since consistently ranked among the top five teams in terms of both donations and users.
 As of November 2014 the team ranked #7 for new users among new Kiva users, and in the "Friends" category of teams, ranked #2 for new users and amount loaned.